minakhan01/TeamComputerVision/face-recognition1/README.md

 ### Train the model

-1. Run the train_model.py file
+1. Run the train_model_tf.py file to train using Tensorflow

+		python train_model_tf.py

+2. Run the train_model_keras.py file to train using Keras

-		python train_model.py
+		python train_model_keras.py

-2. The emdbedding are used to train a multilayer perceptron.
+3. The emdbedding are used to train a multilayer perceptron.
-3. I used my rule of thumb to create this network.
+4. I used my rule of thumb to create this network.
 I have no idea why it works, but I know it works.
-4. With the 3 faces of my friends and myself, I got 100% accuracy using this network.
+5. With 8 different faces (myself and 7 other faces of my friends), I got 100% accuracy on the validation data using this network.
-5. Add many more faces to see if the network really works.
+6. Add many more faces to see if the network really works.
-6. If even after adding many new faces the accuracy does decrease by a huge amount then the network can be used in mobile devices too since the network is very simple.
+7. The network can be used in mobile devices too since the network is very simple.
-7. The checkpoint files are stored in the tmp/mlp_model/ folder.
+8. The checkpoint files are stored in the tmp/mlp_model/ folder.
+9. mlp_model_keras2.h5 file will be created if you use the train_model_keras.py

+### Recognition

+1. Make sure to run the train_model_keras.py file first.
+2. Run the recognition.py file

+		python recognize.py

 ## Future Work

 1. The network created is currently not compatible with NCS.
 That can be done easily using the NCS SDK.
-2. Real time recognition is still not implemented.
-Will be done later.